Do Dong-hyun: East Bengal

 On 27 June 2015, Do signed a one-year contract with an I-League Kolkata based club East Bengal for the 2015–16 I-League season.
 The club is under newly appointed East Bengal coach Biswajit Bhattacharya.

 Do started the season in the 2015 Calcutta Football League where he scored 12 goals in 10 appearances, helping his team to clinch the title, including a brace in the 4–0 derby win over Mohun Bagan where he scored 2 goals both from a free kick.

 He made his I-League debut for East Bengal on 10 January 2016 and recorded an assist in East Bengal's 3–1 win over Sporting Club de Goa.

 He also played an important role in the return league of 2015–16 I-League in the match against arch rivals Mohun Bagan as he scored two goals one from a spot-kick and the other one by dancing past two defenders at Kanchenjunga Stadium of Siliguri.

 On 17 November 2016 it was announced that Do had been released by East Bengal after failing to impress head coach Trevor Morgan.

 UiTM

 On 11 January 2017, Do signed a one-year contract with Malaysian Liga Premier side UiTM.
 He made his Liga Premier debut in a 1–1 draw against Kuala Lumpur on 3 February 2017.
 Do made 29 appearances and 16 goals during his debut season with UiTM.
 On 24 November 2017, Do had already been offered a contract extension to stay with the club but he has refused.

 Kelantan

 On 23 November 2017, Do signed a two-year contract with the Malaysian Malaysia Super League side Kelantan.
 Do made his league debut for Kelantan in 2–1 defeat to Melaka United on 3 February 2018.
 On 6 February 2018, Do scored his first goal for Kelantan in a 1–1 draw against Terengganu.
-Do scored a hatrick in 3–2 win over Perak on 24 February 2018 at Sultan Muhammad IV Stadium.
+Do scored a hat trick in 3–2 win over Perak on 24 February 2018 at Sultan Muhammad IV Stadium.